The Midnight Meat Train

-The Midnight Meat Train is a 2008 American horror film based on Clive Barker's 1984 short story of the same name, which can be found in Volume One of Barker's collection Books of Blood.
-The film follows a photographer who attempts to track down a serial killer dubbed the "Subway Butcher", and discovers more than he bargained for under the city streets.
+The Midnight Meat Train is a 2008 American horror film based on Clive Barker's 1984 short story of the same name.
+Its plot follows a photographer who attempts to track down a serial killer dubbed the "Subway Butcher", and discovers more than he bargained for under the city streets.

-The film was directed by Ryuhei Kitamura, and stars Bradley Cooper, Leslie Bibb, Brooke Shields, Roger Bart, Ted Raimi and Vinnie Jones.
+Directed by Ryuhei Kitamura, the film stars Bradley Cooper, Leslie Bibb, Brooke Shields, Roger Bart, Ted Raimi and Vinnie Jones.
 Its script was adapted by Jeff Buhler, the producer was Tom Rosenberg of Lakeshore Entertainment, and it was released on August 1, 2008.
+The film received mixed reviews.
 Producer Joe Daley, a long-time friend of Buhler's, brought the two writers together and helped develop the script, along with producers Anthony DiBlasi and Jorge Saralegui, for their and Clive Barker's production company Midnight Picture Show, which was responsible for Book of Blood, the next film adaptation from the anthology of short stories that spawned The Midnight Meat Train.

 Plot

-Leon is a photographer who wants to capture unique gritty shots of the city.
-He is crushed when, instead of giving him his big break, gallery owner Susan criticizes him for not taking enough risks.
-Emboldened, he heads into the city's subway system at night, where he takes pictures of an impending sexual assault before saving the woman.
-The next day, he discovers she has gone missing.
+City-based photographer Leon Kaufman wants to capture unique, gritty shots of life on the streets.
+He is crushed when, instead of giving him his big break, gallery owner Susan Hoff criticizes Leon for not taking enough risks.
+Emboldened, Leon heads into the city's subway system at night, where he takes pictures of an impending sexual assault before saving the woman, who kisses Leon before running to catch the subway.
+The next day, Leon discovers that the same woman he encountered has gone missing.
 Intrigued, he investigates reports of similar disappearances.
-His investigation leads him to a butcher named Mahogany, whom he suspects has been killing subway passengers for the past three years.
+Leon's investigation leads him to a butcher named Mahogany, whom he suspects has been killing subway passengers for the past three years.

-Leon presents his photos to the police, but Detective Hadley disbelieves him.
-Leon's involvement quickly turns into a dark obsession, upsetting his girlfriend Maya, who is also disbelieving of his story.
-Leon follows Mahogany onto the last subway train of the night, only to witness a bloodbath.
-The butcher kills several passengers and hangs their bodies on meat hooks.
-After a brief scuffle with Mahogany, Leon passes out on the train.
-He awakes the next morning in a slaughterhouse with strange markings carved into his chest.
+Leon presents his photos to the police, who dismiss his claims.
+Leon's involvement quickly turns into a dark obsession, putting a strain on his relationship with his girlfriend, Maya.
+Leon follows Mahogany onto the last subway train of the night, only to witness him killing several passengers and hanging their bodies on meat hooks.
+After a brief scuffle with Mahogany, Leon passes out on the train, awakening the next morning in a slaughterhouse with strange markings carved into his chest.

-A concerned Maya and her friend Jurgis examine Leon's photos of Mahogany, leading them to the killer's apartment.
-After breaking in, Jurgis is captured, though Maya escapes with timetables that record over a hundred years of murders on the subway.
-She goes to the police but finds Hadley still skeptical.
-When Hadley presses Maya to return the timetables, she demands answers.
-At gunpoint, Hadley directs her to take the midnight train to find Jurgis.
-Leon heads to a hidden subway entrance in the slaughterhouse, arming himself with several knives.
+Concerned about Leon's behavior, Maya and her friend Jurgis examine his photos of Mahogany, leading them to the killer's apartment.
+After breaking in, Jurgis is captured, though Maya escapes with timetables that record over 100 years of murders on the subway.
+She goes to the police who are still skeptical about the murders.
+When police detective Lynn Hadley presses Maya to return the timetables, she furiously demands answers.
+Hadley reluctantly directs her to take the midnight train to find Jurgis.
+At the same time, Leon heads to a hidden subway entrance in the slaughterhouse, arming himself with several knives.